Coal-seam fire: China

 In China, the world's largest coal producer with an annual output around 2.5 billion tons, coal fires are a serious problem.
 It has been estimated that some 10–200 million tons of coal uselessly burn annually, and that the same amount again is made inaccessible to mining.
 Coal fires extend over a belt across the entire north China, whereby over one hundred major fire areas are listed, each of which contains many individual fire zones.
 They are concentrated in the provinces of Xinjiang, Inner Mongolia and Ningxia.
+China restricts dissemination of information on its coal fires, and reports of extinguishing successes are unreliable.
 Beside losses from burned and inaccessible coal, these fires contribute to air pollution and considerably increased levels of greenhouse gas emissions and have thereby become a problem which has gained international attention.